cloudflare/workers-sdk/packages/chrome-devtools-patches/README.md

-# Wrangler Devtools Pages Project
+# Workers Devtools Pages Project

-This package contains a Workers specific version of Chrome Devtools that is used by the Wrangler dev command.
+This package contains a Workers specific version of Chrome Devtools that is used by the Wrangler dev command and other applications.
 It is a customized fork of Chrome DevTools specifically tailored for debugging Cloudflare Workers.
 This package provides Worker-specific functionality through carefully maintained patches on top of Chrome DevTools.

 ## Overview